Skip to main content

 • “The artwork and graphics are amazing, plus the great storylines for each main character.”

-• “The graphic and the voice acting is impeccable.”
+• “The graphic and the voice acting are impeccable.”

-• “Sure, the artwork and music are decent, and I'm willing to bet that most people who enjoy it do so for its aesthetics, but even the ecchi element of the game is far oversold in the promotional materials compared to what is actually in the game.”
+• “Sure, the artwork and music are decent, but the ecchi element of the game is far oversold in the promotional materials compared to what is actually in the game.”

-• “Even if that is the case, however, there are free-to-play idle games on Steam or even your phone that involve considerably more strategic planning in that respect, many of them with comparable artwork and music, albeit maybe with fewer boobs.”
+• “There are free-to-play idle games on Steam or phones that involve more strategic planning with comparable artwork and music, although maybe with fewer sexualized characters.”

 • story